nokia-eda/terraform-provider-fabrics-v1alpha1/docs/data-sources/isl.md

 Read-Only:

-- `default_interface` (String) Reference to the DefaulInterface assocaited with the remote interface
+- `default_interface` (String) Reference to the DefaulInterface associated with the remote interface
 - `ipv4_address` (String) Remote Interface IPv4 address
 - `ipv6_address` (String) Remote Interface IPv6 address
 - `node` (String) Reference to the TopoNode on which the remote interface is configured